f0malin/Kaa/README.md

 ## What is Kaa?

 Kaa is a node.js/Titanium library which make Titanium and node.js share some code and work together easily.

 It is inspired by the [meteorjs](http://www.meteor.com/) project.
 There are many codes need to be shared on both client side and server side.
 For example, you need to validate the form input at the client side immediately.
 But that is not safe enough.
 You need to validate the data from the server side again.
 Why should we write the codes twice.
 Just share your models and validation code on both side.

 ## How to use?

-1. clone Kaa into your node.js project
+1.clone Kaa into your node.js project
 ```bash
 cd <your_nodejs_project_root>/node_modules
 git clone https://github.com/formalin14/Kaa.git Kaa
 ```
-2. create the Share folder in your node.js project for sharing codes(models)
+2.create the Share folder in your node.js project for sharing codes(models)
 ```bash
 cd <your_nodejs_project_root>/node_modules
 mkdir Share
 ```
-3. create files you want to share
+3.create files you want to share
 ```bash
 cd <your nodejs_project_root>/node_modules/Share
 vi models.js